Hiring a Software Development Company - 14 Dos & Don'ts

 Only consider local companies

-• Asia/India: Hiring from Asia or India tends to be the cheapest option for finding web developers and software engineers.
-However, you may find the cultural differences, time zones, and development quality may not meet your needs.
+Asia/India: Hiring from Asia or India is often positioned as a lower-cost option for finding web developers and software engineers.
+However, cultural differences, time zones, seniority mix, and delivery quality should be validated carefully.

 Read More: 6 Reasons Tech Companies are Outsourcing to Eastern Europe